grafalex82/ut88/README.md

 - [disassembler.py](misc/disassembler.py) is a straightforward disassembler utility.
 It takes a binary or tape file as input and attempts to disassemble it using i8080 mnemonics.
 The disassembler provides tracked address references and sets label boilerplates.
 - [cpmdisk.py](misc/cpmdisk.py) is a helper class for reading and writing CP/M disks.
 The class supports both UT-88 and classic CP/M diskette formats.
 It allows reading directories, reading file contents, and deleting files.
 For the sake of simplicity, the class works only with whole files and does not provide sector-level access.
 - [cpmdisktool.py](misc/cpmdisktool.py) is a command-line utility that facilitates listing, reading, and writing files on the CP/M disk, utilizing the functionality provided by the CPMDisk class mentioned above.
+- [dump_font.py](misc/dump_font.py) is a utility to dump a font file contents, presenting each 8 bytes of the binary file as 8x8 bitmask.

 # Future plans